 5. How should I store leftover cookies?

-Store leftover cookies in an airtight container at room temperature or in the fridge for longer freshness, ensuring they come to room temperature before serving.
+Store leftovers in airtight container at room temp or fridge then bring to room temp before serving.

 Conclusion